uchicago-cs/chiwebsite/chitcp/architecture.rst

 system’s TCP, *not* the one you are implementing).
 So, when chiTCP needs to get one of your TCP packets to another host, it does so by establishing a (real) TCP connection to that other host’s chiTCP daemon on port 23300.
-Figure [fig:layers] shows the packet encapsulation that happens in chiTCP .
+Figure :ref:`chitcp-fig-layers` shows the packet encapsulation that happens in chiTCP .
 Notice how, from chiTCP’s perspective, (real) TCP is essentially the *Network* layer of the protocol stack, while your implementation of TCP is the *Transport* layer.
 If we looked at this from a standard TCP/IP perspective, your TCP would simply be the payload of a (real) TCP packet.

+.. _chitcp-fig-layers:

 .. figure:: layers.png
    :alt: The chiTCP architecture